-The Inclusion Department works collaboratively across the academy to ensure that all pupils are able to access and enjoy all aspects of academy life.
-You will have to opportunity to be part of an amazing team that is committed to supporting students to excel, changing lives and positively transforming our local community.
-This is an exciting time to consider joining us so please take a close look at the role details.
-If you feel you have the necessary attitude and experience, then we would love to hear from you.
-One of the opportunities requires the successful candidate to have first aid/medical training - please highlight this in your application if you meet this criteria.
+Successful candidates will work 1:1 with selected pupils and also support small groups both in main stream classes and inclusion workspace and will help to prepare specialist material for them.
+You will have to opportunity to be part of a team that is truly changing lives and positively transforming the local community.
+This is an exciting time to consider joining us so please take a close look at the role details and if you feel you have the necessary attitude and experience then we would love to hear from you.

 Click here for a glimpse of what life is like working for Leigh Academies Trust and why we're so proud of what we do.